AyeAndy/CMSC430_Final_Project/README.md

 `(hash-ref hash key)` &rarr; any? | `h`: hash?<br />`k`: any/c | the value of key in hash `(hash-set hash key value)` &rarr; and/c hash? hash-equal? immutable? | `h`: hash?<br />`k`: any/c<br />`v`: any/c | an immutable hash table

 hash-ref, hash-set, and hash-remove are implemented (hash-remove is added to utils.rkt) using HAMT.
 I added these primitive functions to `utils.rkt`.
 I defined new methods in `header.cpp` that matches `hash`, `hash-ref`, `hash-set`, and `hash-ref` prims.
 This hash implementation is limited and does not reflect all of the possible ways of calling these functions.
-A struct called `c_d` was used and passed into the HAMT hash implementation - it is a reduced version of `tuple` class available in test_hamt.cpp, created by Thomas Gilray and Kristopher Micinski 2017.
+A struct called `c_d` was used and passed into the HAMT hash implementation - it is a reduced version of `tuple` struct available in test_hamt.cpp, created by Thomas Gilray and Kristopher Micinski 2017.

 ``` c++
 ...